Trulicity Results: What the Real Numbers Show in 2026

 - FDA approved: 2014

-- Route: subcutaneous injection (single-dose pen, no titration needed)
+- Route: subcutaneous injection (single-dose pen)

 - Typical frequency: once weekly